vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-agitation-management.md

         - Titrate up to 5 mg and can increase frequency as warranted

         - When using IV Haldol obtain daily EKG, Mg and K levels

+        - When using IV haloperidol obtain daily EKG, Mg and K levels should be kept above 2 and 4, respectively

         - Stop IV Haldol if QTc \> 500 msec